sophiacho1/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-&#128218; I'm a rising junior at Harvard College, where I major in Computer Science and Statistics and minor in Economics.
+&#128218; I'm a rising junior at Harvard, where I major in Computer Science and Statistics and minor in Economics.

 &#128200; I'm interested in leveraging data to study topics at the intersection of technology, economics, and regulation.